Kohirus/cppassist.nvim/README.md

 - It can recognize the simple return type;
 - It can recognize multi-line function declarations;
 - It can recognize class templates;
+- It can recognize function default parameters and remove them;
 - It can recognize the following keywords: const，explicit, static, override, final, virtual, friend, = 0, = default, = delete, noexcept, constexpr;